whiprandolph/bestseller/Part 1 - This Is Who We Really Are/05 - Why Doesn't Everybody Live in This Beautiful Way.md

 Part 3 of this book will explore how you can work with others to create a beautiful way of life, a nation of spiritually strong people living in actual freedom.
 It will require tremendous hard work, bravery and risk -- and _it's worth it_.

 But to understand why it's worth the risk, we must confront how deeply sick all unhealthy cultures are, including the one you live in.
-Recognizing the deep sickness will motivate you to create and maintain a way of life similiar to how millions of people have lived in since the dawn of time.**
+Recognizing the deep sickness will motivate you to create and maintain a way of life similiar to how millions of people have lived since the dawn of time.**

 Healthy cultures are who we really are, but anytime a ruling class takes hold, deep selfishness and predatory behavior become widespread and normalized.
 And since "selfishness" and "corruption" are the same, that means widespread corruption also becomes normalized.

 The truth is that _your unhealthy culture is a trap_ that keeps you and the people around you stuck in an unsatisfying way of life, generation after generation.
 It is possible to escape the trap.
 If we want to escape the trap, we must confront the deepest patterns of manipulation that have kept people trapped in unfree societies for centuries or even millennia -- even in so-called "democracies."
 Only with this deep understanding can we free ourselves and build truly healthy, free nations.**

 Many people avoid watching the news or thinking too deeply because "why bother" if you can't do anything about it?
-But what if you can do something?
+But what if you _can_ do something?

 Most people haven't heard the perspectives and stories that offer a helpful path.
 The perspectives in Part 2 may feel hard to face alone.
 So let's be brave together, and face the truth of unhealthy cultures so we can see clearly why our current way of life isn't working, and why it never has.
 Together, we can uncover aspects of our own spiritual strength, and discover how people can build up each other's spiritual strength on the path to creating new healthy cultures together.